stevenlegere/stevesPlayground/README.md

-# stevesPlayground
+# stevesPlayground 🌻
-Syntax from memory
+# Syntax from memory
+## A place where I can practice my code.